Staff FAQs

 If there are both boys and girls in camp, how is it single gender?

-We believe in single-gender summer camp because we’ve found that by relieving the pressures of co-ed environments, Takodah helps campers increase positive self-images, positive behaviors, and confidence—all while supporting deeper friendships and bonds.
-You’ll often hear campers say that Takodah is the first place where they feel like they can just be themselves.
+Our single-gender programs provide well-rounded childhood experiences.
+By relieving the pressures of co-ed environments, Takodah helps campers increase positive self-images, positive behaviors, and confidence—all while supporting deeper friendships and bonds.

 At the same time, Takodah is a gender-expansive inclusive and welcoming space.
 We identify options for meeting the needs of gender-expansive campers in a case-by-case manner.
 If you’re interested in learning more, then we invite you to contact us and/or read our Gender Inclusion Policy.